 The Landlord and Tenant Board is a tribunal governed by the Residential Tenancies Act, which deals with landlord and tenant disputes, including non-payment of rent, damage to the leased premises, and terminating residential lease agreements.

-Walker Law can assist you with all aspects of residential property claims, including:
+Walker Law’s civil litigation lawyers can assist you with all aspects of residential property claims, including:

 Walker Law is located in the heart of the financial district in downtown Toronto.
 Our legal staff are ready to assist you.
 Call us at 647-342-2334 or email us at [email protected] for a consultation.